Game Modes (AC RESIDENT)

 Selectable from Mode Select if two players are active.
 Three songs are guaranteed.

-In Mode Select, if you press all three black keys, you can switch to Hazard mode.
+In Mode Select, while Free Mode is in focus, if you press all three black keys, you can switch to Hazard mode.
 You are guaranteed four songs, but you play on Hazard gauge which immediately fails you out if you lose a combo.
 EXPAND JUDGE is disabled.

 You are given a time limit, but you can play any number of songs without restrictions.
 This tends to be the most expensive option, but the most flexible way to play.